botpress/docs/docs/infrastructure/heroku.md

 By default, Botpress uses SQLite as a database for persistence, and that doesn't work well on Heroku because it has ephemeral storage, which means data will get lost frequently.
 The best is to switch the database to Postgres (please make sure you are using Postgres 9.5 or higher):

 ```bash

 # Get a free Postgres database
 heroku addons:create heroku-postgresql --app $APP_NAME

 # Tell Botpress to use Postgres
 heroku config:set DATABASE=postgres --app $APP_NAME

 ```

 You don't have to change anything else since Heroku will define the DATABASE_URL environment variable with the required parameters.
-It is also possible to find your Postgres credentials on the Heroku dashboard: Overview > Heroku Postgres > Settings > View Credentials.
+It is also possible to find your Postgres credentials on the Heroku dashboard: Overview &gt; Heroku Postgres &gt; Settings &gt; View Credentials.

 ## Sample Heroku Deployment

 Below is an example of a succesfull deployment of Botpress on Heroku:

 ```

 User@DESKTOP-T1ORLFU MINGW64 /c/Botpress/heroku
 $ heroku create
 Creating app... done, cryptic-river-32436